-Skydiving is a crazy sport out there.
-You jump out of a plane thousands of feet up in the sky, fall at over 100 miles an hour, then pull your “parachute” to slow you down to land.
-But if LOTS of skydivers jump at once, they can grab each other’s arms to link up and make pictures in the sky.
-These 164 skydivers jumped out of 7 planes over Chicago.
-In the video, we see how they steered to fall faster or slower to meet each other in the sky.
-They planned out the design down on the ground, then figured out who should grab whom…after all, some divers have a stronger right or left hand, and some dive faster than others.
+Skydiving is a crazy sport.
+You jump out of a plane thousands of feet up in the sky, fall at over 100 miles an hour, then pull your parachute to slow you down to land.
+But if LOTS of skydivers jump at once, they can grab each other’s arms to make pictures in the sky.
+In this video, we see how 164 divers steered to fall faster or slower to meet each other in the sky.
 Some dove 175 miles an hour!
-At the time, their awesome star shape broke the record of 100 group divers — and everyone’s parachute worked!
+Their awesome star shape broke the record of 100 group divers — and everyone’s parachute worked!

 Wee ones: How many points does the skydiver star shape have?
 Remember where you started counting!